-For a generation in the 1940s-60s, Pla-Mor Roller Rink provided a much-needed recreational venue for all ages on the eastern end of the Cedar-Central (Fairfax) neighborhood.
-Through the mid-1960s, Pla-Mor was the only black-owned skating rink in Cleveland.
+For a generation in the 1940s-60s, Pla-Mor Roller Rink provided a much-needed recreational venue for all ages on the eastern end of the Cedar-Central (Fairfax) neighborhood and for a time was the only Black-owned skating rink in Cleveland.
 More than a place to skate, it also attracted top-billed musical acts.

-Now occupied by a factory, Pla-Mor's location on Cedar Avenue at East 107th Street once housed Mammoth Hall, an exhibition hall that hosted African American trade shows.
-In 1940, a new multi-purpose building known as the New Coliseum Hall replaced Mammoth Hall.
-Built by the same syndicate that operated the Arena on Euclid Avenue, this structure was intended for conventions, concerts, boxing shows, basketball games, and rollerskating.
+On land now owned by Case Western Reserve University, Pla-Mor's location on Cedar Avenue at East 107th Street was a converted bus garage named the Coliseum, which opened in 1940.
+Built by the same syndicate that operated the Arena on Euclid Avenue, this multipurpose venue was intended for conventions, concerts, boxing shows, basketball games, and rollerskating.
 In 1942, Elmer "Al" Collins took over the "dark cavern," painted its interior, and opened the well-lighted Pla-Mor Roller Rink.
 He hired a full-time skating instructor and an organist to provide music for skaters.
-Not only did Collins enable many youths to compete in the National Roller Skating Association that he founded, he also intervened in the fight against juvenile delinquency in Cedar-Central.
+Not only did Collins enable many youths to compete in the National Roller Rink Operators Association that he founded, he also intervened in the fight against juvenile delinquency in Cedar-Central.
 In 1948 he even persuaded a "roving gang" that harassed the neighborhood to reconstitute as the Royal Dutchmen, a supervised social and athletic club that pledged to model constructive play for younger adolescents.